WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 Note that there are two tabs in the Firefox web browser; there is one for the QC report for *SRR19504912_1.fastq*  and another for *SRR19504912_2.fastq*.

 There is a lot of QC information in these reports.
-Feel free to explore these in your own time and take a look at the FastQC homepage at https://www.bioinformatics.babraham.ac.uk/projects/fastqc/ and see the tutorial video at http://www.youtube.com/watch?v=bz93ReOv87Y.
+Feel free to explore these in your own time and take a look at the [FastQC homepage](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) where you can find the [explanation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) to each report FastQC is generating and we recommend you to watch the tutorial video at http://www.youtube.com/watch?v=bz93ReOv87Y.

 For now, we are just going to look at
 - Basic statistics
 - Per-base sequence quality
 - Adapter content

-### Questions:

- - How many sequence reads are there?
-Does your answer match your previous answer (based on `wc -l`) ?
+**Question 4: Analysing FastQC report, how many reads are there?
+Does this answer match your previous answer (based on ``wc`` command)?**
- - With respect to quality scores, which of the two files has better-quality data: *SRR19504912_1.fastq* or *SRR19504912_2.fastq*.
+**Question 5: With respect to quality scores, which of the two files has better-quality data: *SRR19504912_1.fastq* or *SRR19504912_2.fastq*?**
- - Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?
+**Question 6: Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**

 ## Trimming and filtering to remove poor-quality data